 I used 2 different types of fabric to make up the dollhouse bed.
 First, hot glue the pattern sheet fabric around the bed.
 Next, hot glue the top fabric around and fold it down to represent a made bed.
 I made a cotton ball stuffed pillow to decorate the bed.

-I bought a pack of 3 inch mirrors and used 1 in the bedroom and 1 in the bathroom.
+I bought a pack of tiny mirrors in a few sizes.
+I used a 1 inch mirror the bedroom and 1 inch the bathroom.
 (Here are the mirrors I used.)

 16. DIY Dollhouse lamp

 The dollhouse lamp is made up of 3 pieces.
 To make the lamp, I spray painted a small wooden pot Rust-Oleum Midnight Blue.
 Then, hot glued a scrap of white, pleated ribbon around a wooden bead and used hot glue to attach the wooden ball to the pot.
 Lastly, I used hot glue to add a tiny bead to the top of the lamp.